NEU-DS-4200-S20-Staff/Assignment--D3_Event_Handling/README.md

 Note that we can use [ES6 Arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions).
 E.g., instead of writing `function(d){ return d.name; }` we write `d => d.name` or `d => { return d.name; }`.
 We would use the latter version with surrounding `{...}` when we need multiple lines of code vs. just a simple expression.

-## Template Repository Setup (For Instructors Only)

-### GitHub Pages

-It is necessary if using GitHub Classroom to set up GitHub pages for the students, as they do not have admin permissions on their repository.
-To do this, we need to create and move everything to the `gh-pages` branch and delete the `master` branch.

-1. Commit the files to the `master` branch on GitHub.

-1. `git branch gh-pages`

-1. `git checkout gh-pages`

-1. `git branch -D master`

-1. `git push origin gh-pages`

-1. On GitHub, go to `Settings`->`Branches` and set the default branch to `gh-pages`.

-1. `git push origin :master`

-### Template Repository

-1. On GitHub, go to `Settings` and check the box for `Template repository` at the top.
-This makes GitHub Classroom copies much faster.